 ate part of it.
 It looks pretty hopeless but I figured I’d give it a shot in asking if there’s

 any way it can be repaired and how much roughly it would cost.
 Thanks!
+Annie G.”

 I had to chuckle as I read her words because I immediately thought of that old expression, “My dog ate my homework.”

 I called Annie and we had a chat about her doily dilemma and her need for lace repair services.
 This is life and these things happen.
 With many years of knitting repair and lace repair projects under my belt, I’ve heard many stories like this when one is faced with a damaged family heirloom needing repair to replicate and restore the pattern to make it whole again.

 The good thing is that we realize the legacy value of these fine arts when we are fortunate to have one handed down to us from loved ones owing such skill.
 Once a lace repair is complete, we often rethink how the item should be used for the future.
 The cost of lace repair can be minor or major, depending upon the size of the job.
-Sometimes an heirloom piece, like the pineapple doily in this case, is professionally framed and hung afterwards, especially when it may be the only item made by grandma that you own.
+Sometimes an heirloom piece, like the pineapple doily in this case, is professionally framed and hung afterwards, especially when it may be the only item made by Grandma that you own.
 It stays perfect after the lace repair and is displayed prominently for family to appreciate.

 Others put completed lace repair projects such as doilies under glass.
 That is, a table gets a sheet of glass over it with the lace repair displayed under it for viewing, without danger of drink spills, soiling from daily wear, and of course the “DOG”.
 This could also be done with a repaired tablecloth of manageable size in which it is under the tabletop glass and the remainder of it hangs.
 Often when a lace bedspread is restored it is used as the attractive bedspread but removed at bed time.
-Or, it may be aesthetically pleasing displayed as a runner across the end of the bed, or hanging from a blanket rack.
+Or, it may be aesthetically pleasing displayed as a runner across the end of the bed, or placed hanging from a blanket rack.

 Now, getting back to the “DOG”… Later in a follow up email Annie noted:

 “I was so afraid to tell my husband what had happened and thought he would be devastated and upset.

 And P.S.
 The dog lives to chew another day.”